MatthewCoscia/CS3620/README.md

 - Stream-based hash joins minimize memory usage and optimize computation.

 ## Conclusion
-Streams and hash joins significantly enhance the DSL's performance for large datasets.
-Operations like `limit` and `where` benefit from streams, while `join/hash` excels in join-intensive tasks.
+Streams and hash joins significantly improve the DSL's performance for large datasets.
+Operations like `limit` and `where` benefit from streams, while `join/hash` excels in join-intensive tasks and in both environments.